SherG/cool-iron/blog/chatgpt-google-code-red.md

 tags: ['AI']
 ---

-Has ChatGPT set off an earthquake that swallows Google?
+Will ChatGPT set off an earthquake that swallows Google?
 Unlikely, despite a "gee whiz" article making the rounds.

 _The New York Times_ claims that when ChatGPT was released, Google management <a href="https://archive.ph/https://www.nytimes.com/2022/12/21/technology/ai-chatgpt-google-search.html" target="blank">declared a "Code Red</a>" which was "akin to pulling the fire alarm."
 This is according to anonymous sources.